cheaterok/json_web_token_ex/README.md

 ## Usage

-Add JsonWebToken as a dependency in your `mix.exs` file:
+Add JsonWebTokenVivox as a dependency in your `mix.exs` file:

 ```elixir
 defp deps do